 This study examines the user’s homepage and category navigation experience.
 It specifically looks how users navigate, find and select products on e-commerce sites.
-This includes areas such as pages and design elements include the homepage, category navigation, sub-categories, and product lists.
+This includes areas such as the homepage, category navigation, the main site navigation, sub-categories, and product lists.

-This Homepage & Category usability study is based on two main research components:
+This Homepage & Category usability study contains the research results of more than 2 years worth large-scale e-commerce testing of navigational experiences, and is based on two main research components:

-Below the methodology for each of the research methods is described in detail.
+Below the methodology for each of the two research methods is described in detail.

 To purchase access to the Homepage & Category Usability Report & Benchmark go to: baymard.com/homepage-and-category-usability

 One part of this research is based on a large-scale usability study of 19 major e-commerce sites.
 The usability study tasked real users with finding, evaluating and selecting products matching everyday purchasing tasks.